makrai/notes/luo21-anisotrop-transformer.md

 * after alleviating the anisotropy phenomenon, the best accuracy scores of BERT and RoBERTa increase, which proves our belief
 ### Clipping vs. Whitening
-* whitening method is more effective than clipping method.
-Whitening is
+* whitening method is more effective than clipping method

 ## 4.2 Sentence-level Task